flex-development/kronk/README.md

 ##### Parameters

 - `priority` ([`OptionPriority`](#optionpriority) | `null`| `undefined`)
-  — the strategy to use when merging global and local options
+  — the strategy to use when merging options

 ##### Returns